 To create a unique flavor for your rosemary coffee, you can infuse fresh rosemary into your milk.

 Start by heating up your choice of milk and add a few fresh rosemary sprigs to it, then allow the mixture to steep for about 15 minutes.
 After the infusion is complete, strain the milk and use it in your favorite coffee recipes like lattes or iced coffee.
+Rosemary milk will keep in the fridge for up to 3 days.

 Make Rosemary Simple Syrup